The Very Best Things To Do In Playa del Carmen

 The city, which has grown dramatically from 45,000 to nearly 200,000 people over the last 20 years, sprawls along the coast, meaning you’re never very far from the beach!

 Want to soak up the sun or drink beer under a palapa?
 You’ve got it!
-If you prefer to lay by the pool at an all-inclusive resort or charter a private yacht to cruise you around, you can do that too!
-Whatever your idea of fun, there is plenty to be had in Playa!
+You can also lie by the pool at an all-inclusive resort or charter a yacht.

 This post covers some of my favorite things to do in Playa del Carmen, along with tips on where to eat, drink, and plan for your trip!